-8 Days essential Bhutan cultural tour trip offers a relaxed holiday covering western Bhutan.
-Western Bhutan is known for its stunning beautiful scenery with rice paddy and apple orchards with rivers flowing down the mountain valleys.
+8 Days essential Bhutan cultural tour offers a relaxed holiday covering central Bhutan.
+Central Bhutan is known for its stunning beautiful scenery with rice paddy and apple orchards with rivers flowing down the mountain valleys.
 Most of the houses are painted with traditional designs and offers the visitor the opportunity to discover arts, architecture and the way of day to day activities of the Bhutanese.
 The trip covers spectacular Dzongs (fortresses) and Monasteries in Paro, Thimphu and Punakha.

 View 8 Days essential Bhutan cultural tour in Goolge Map.

 Fly into Himalayas with Druk Air, Bhutan’s National Air Carrier.
 The green walls of the hill known as dooars or the gateway into Bhutan, from the plains of India the plane climbs higher north towards the Tibet border.
 Silvery rivers thread the valleys, waterfalls plunge down the forested mountainsides and to the north, the great snowcapped peaks of the inner Himalaya rises up into the sky.
 As the aircraft enters the Paro valley, look down and you will see the majestic Paro Dzong overlooking Paro Chu (river) with Ta Dzong, watch tower, now the National Museum, above it.